kaitmore/multimesh-workshop/workshop.md

 _Image: A diagram representing a network of services and sidecars.
 The green box represents a service and the blue is the network of sidecars._

-> Quiz: True or false: The Edge proxy and the Grey Matter sidecar are two different pieces of software with unique roles.
+> True or false: The Edge proxy and the Grey Matter sidecar are two different pieces of software with unique roles.

 ## Controlling the mesh